soranoo/next-css-obfuscator/README.md

 - WORK WITH NEXT.JS !!!!!!!!!!!!!!!!!!!
 - Zero Dependencies

+> [!INFO]\
-> ⚠️ This package is NOT guaranteed to work with EVERYONE.
+> This package is NOT guaranteed to work with EVERYONE.
 Check the site carefully before using it in production.

 ## 🛠️ Development Environment